-The next section of the screening report will show you a calendar of payments, which acts as the applicant’s payment history.
+The next section of the screening report show you a calendar of payments, which acts as the applicant’s payment history.
 Green checkmarks signify when payments were made on time.
 Yellow, orange, and red numbers highlight the number of days payment has been late.
-This section will help you see how often the applicant makes or misses payments.
+This section will help you see how often they struggle with non-payment.

 7. Review Collection Totals

-The next section will provide information for applicants who have had accounts sent to collections.
+This section provides information for applicants who have had accounts sent to collections.
 If they do not have anything in collections, this section will remain blank.
-In our example, you can see how many accounts are in collections, the details of how much is owed, and the credit grantor name.
+In our example, you can see how many accounts are in collections, the details of how much is owed, and the credit grantor’s name.